ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](chinese_chess_hist.gif)](chinese_chess_hist.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](chinese_contrast_hist.gif)](chinese_contrast_hist.gif)

-In the above case, "`-contrast`, is a simple [Level](#level) type operator that adds just a little more contrast to the image. the result of this is that the histogram itself is spread out more, causing it to cover the whole of the possible color range better.
+In the above case, "`-contrast`, is a simple [Level](#level) type operator that adds just a little more contrast to the image.
+The result of this is that the histogram itself is spread out more, causing it to cover the whole of the possible color range better.

 You can also see from the histograms, before and after, that the colors will also end up with gaps and holes between the 'bins', due to the way in which the stretching was performed.
-Specifically it creates a 'histogram' with all the colors being places into 'bin'.
+Specifically it creates a 'histogram' with all the colors being placed into 'bin'.
 These 'binned' colors are then modified as a whole, causing the image colors to be grouped together.
 It is not a particularly good way of handling image colors.

 This operator however works blindly, without any knowledge of the image content or color distribution.
 It thus cannot be done without some user control, as the operator could very easily make any image it is applied to, worse, rather than better.

-In this section we will look at image processing operators that examine the image's histogram as part of its decision making process.
+In this section we will look at image processing operators that examine the image's histogram as part of their decision making process.
-It then modifies images using the result this study, so as to enhance some quality of the image color distribution.
+They then modify images using the result of this study, so as to enhance some quality of the image color distribution.
-As these operators make use of actual information coming from the image being processed, they can often be used more globally over many images with much checking by the user.
+As these operators make use of actual information coming from the image being processed, they can often be used more globally over many images without much checking by the user.

 Operators of this type include automatic linear 'level' type operators such as "`-normalize`", "`-contrast-stretch`", and "`-linear-stretch`", but also non-linear ones such as "`-equalize`", and others that may eventually be included into ImageMagick such as [Fred Weinhaus's](http://www.fmwconcepts.com/fmw/fmw.html) script, "[redist](http://www.fmwconcepts.com/imagemagick/redist/)".

 ### Histogram Stretching {#stretching}

-The simplest techniques, like the previous example simply stretch the histogram of the image outward to improve the color range.
+The simplest techniques, like the previous example, simply stretch the histogram of the image outward to improve the color range.
-However instead of just blindly picking the *black-point* and *white-point* for [Level](#level) operation, they select points based on the images histogram.
+However, instead of just blindly picking the *black-point* and *white-point* for [Level](#level) operation, they select points based on the image's histogram.

-Basically they count up the number of color values in each histogram bin, from each of the two ends, inward until they reach some threshold.
+Basically they count up the number of color values in each histogram bin, starting from the two ends, counting inward until they reach some threshold.
 These points will then be used as the *black-point* and *white-point* for the histogram (level) stretching.

 *Diagram needed*